dmitrimartin817/traffic-monitor/readme.txt

 Contributors: dmitriamartin
 Tags: traffic, monitor, visitors, requests, security Tested up to: 6.7
-Stable tag: 1.2.0
+Stable tag: 1.0.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Log, view, and export page visits.
-Useful for debugging, performance monitoring, security analysis, user behavior insights, and click fraud detection.
+Log and view each page visit including date, page requested, IP address, and more.
+Useful for development, security, and tracking advertising.

 == Description ==

-Traffic Monitor is a lightweight WordPress plugin that logs every page visit in real-time.
-Easily track IP addresses, user-agents, referrers, and more—directly from your admin panel.
-Perfect for debugging, performance monitoring, security analysis, user behavior insights, and click fraud detection.
+Traffic Monitor is a **lightweight** and **straightforward** solution for tracking website visitors.
+It logs each page request and displays a **detailed table** in the WordPress admin panel with key request data.

 == Key Features ==

 * **Logs page requests** with details including IP address, referrer URL, browser, and more.
 * **Displays structured request data** in an admin table with sortable columns.
 * **Expandable request details**—view additional HTTP request fields per entry.
-* **Bulk actions for selected records** – Use the dropdown to delete or export specific logs.
+* **Bulk actions** for exporting or deleting selected records or all logs.
-* **One-click actions for all records** – Quickly delete or export the entire log with dedicated buttons.
-* **Comprehensive help tab**—includes usage instructions, column definitions, and troubleshooting tips.
+* **Comprehensive Help Tab**—includes usage instructions, column definitions, and troubleshooting tips.

 == Use Cases ==